usmannawaz01/OldSlavicLemma/README.md

 **OldSlavicLemma** is a neural sequence-to-sequence lemmatizer for Early Slavic languages, with a focus on **Old Church Slavonic (OCS)** and **Old East Slavic (OES)**.
 The model is designed for historical and medieval Slavic texts with rich morphology, orthographic variation, and limited annotated resources.

-The system uses a character-level encoder-decoder architecture with stacked BiLSTMs, cross-layer multi-head attention, and encoder-decoder cross-attention.
-It predicts lemmas directly from token context and does not require external dictionaries, POS tags, or morphological features as input.

 ## Online demos